Medical Tubing Information

 Related Products & Services

-Metal tubing is made of metallic elements or alloys and is designed for specific industrial applications.
+Metal tube ( tubing) is made of metallic elements or alloys and is designed for specific industrial applications.
+Compared to other types of tubing, metal tube is stronger and most robust, making it better suited for structural applications and high-pressure fluid flow.

 Plastic tubing is tubing constructed from plastic compounds for use in fluid flow or structural systems, or as insulation or sheathing for electrical or heating assemblies.